 What is a snore guard?

 If you snore at night, then a snore guard may represent a solution and a better night's sleep!
 A snore guard is a specially designed dental device that gently helps keep the lower jaw, or mandible, in a forward position, increasing the space between the airway passage, and helping you breathe better so you can get a full, quiet night's sleep.
 Our snore guards also stop the tongue from falling back over your windpipe.
 Drs.
-Elise and Nathan Braxmeyer will recommend a specific type of snore guard depending on your individual condition.
+Elise Braxmeyer, Cristina Waterman and Gail Nakata will recommend a specific type of snore guard depending on your individual condition.

 Is a snore guard comfortable?